earloc/sample_db-tests/README.md

 #### scoped
 A fresh database gets created for each test-suite, before any test is run from the suite.
 The database is reset after all tests has been executed.
-This ensures state mutation is only local in respect to the surrounding test-suite.
+This ensures state mutation is only local to the surrounding test-suite.

 ```typescript
 import { ConfigureScoped } from '../test/db/db.lifecycle';